josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 # Testing Web Applications
 ⚛️👩‍🔬🧪🧬

+## Objectives
+* explain what automated testing is and its importance
+* use react-testing-library for testing react components
+* use react-testing-library to test user interactions with fireEvent

 ## Why Test?
 * Having a comprehensive test suite allows us to trust the code
 * Safety net for future changes & refactoring (especially helpful for team collaboration)